88448844/TLO_CHATBOT/README.md

 2. **Set Up Python Environment:**

-   - (make sure to rename .env.example to .env and set it with you google api)
-   - create a folder named knowledge_base and upload docx files in order to create a custom defualt knowledge base
    - Navigate to the repository directory:
      ```bash
      cd TLO_CHATBOT
      ```

+   - (make sure to rename .env.example to .env and set it with you google api)

+   - create a folder named knowledge_base and upload docx files in order to create a custom defualt knowledge base

-   - Create a virtual environment:
+   - Create a virtual environment:
      ```bash
      python -m venv venv
      ```

-   - Activate the virtual environment:
+   - Activate the virtual environment:
      - On **Windows:**
        ```bash
        .\venv\Scripts\activate